pertusa/programming2/strings/strings.md

 The ASCII code of the character '1' is 49, while the code of the letter 'A' is 65 and that of the letter 'a' is 97.
 Therefore, 'a' &gt; 'A' &gt; '1'.

-`strcmp` returns `-1` if the first array is smaller than the second, `0` if they are the same and `1` if the second array is greater.
+The function `strcmp` returns `-1` if the first array is smaller than the second, `0` if they are the same and `1` if the second array is greater.
 In some g++ versions, a negative value instead of `-1` or a positive value instead of `1` is returned.
-This number is the difference in the ASCII table between the first characters that are different in both arrays.
+This number is the difference in the ASCII table between the first different characters from both arrays.

 Example: